-On average there is an eruption there every five years, and the most recent started the Reykjanes Peninsula in March 2021.
+On average there is an eruption there every five years, and the most recent started the Reykjanes Peninsula in March 2021 and is ongoing.
 Prior to that, most significant and well-publicised eruptions were at Bardarbunga in 2014 and infamously at Eyjafjallajokull in 2010, which resulted in global disruption to air traffic.
 Thankfully most volcanic eruptions are perfectly safe and once the initial activity is over, the aftermath can create an inspiring spectacle as Iceland’s magnificent other-worldly landscape continues to be defined today.

 From live eruptions to dormant volcano explorations, for many years we’ve been sending our clients to experience the splendour of Iceland’s iconic volcanic landscape.
 Whether you want to descend deep into the magma chamber of a dormant volcano, fly over a crater in a helicopter, or simply hike over Iceland’s lava fields, we have a holiday just for you.
 Our collection of specialised volcano holidays includes a superjeep adventure, self drive exploration and northern lights combo.
 Alternatively, speak to our specialists about how you can enjoy Iceland’s volcanic curiosities on your tailor made itinerary.